DexterInd/GoPiGo3/docs/source/tutorials-basic/led.rst

 Main part
 =========

-In this section of the tutorial we are focusing on 3 methods of the :py:class:`easygopigo3.Led` class.
+In this section of the tutorial we are focusing on 3 methods of the :py:class:`easysensors.Led` class.

-   * The :py:meth:`~easygopigo3.Led.light_max` method - which turns the LED at the maximum brightness.
+   * The :py:meth:`~easysensors.Led.light_max` method - which turns the LED at the maximum brightness.
-   * The :py:meth:`~easygopigo3.Led.light_on` method - used for turning the LED at a certain percent of the maximum brightness.
+   * The :py:meth:`~easysensors.Led.light_on` method - used for turning the LED at a certain percent of the maximum brightness.
-   * The :py:meth:`~easygopigo3.Led.light_off` method - used for turning off the LED.
+   * The :py:meth:`~easysensors.Led.light_off` method - used for turning off the LED.

 All in all, the following code snippet turns on the LED to the maximum brightness, then it sets the LED's brightness at 30% and in the last it turns off the LED.
 The delay between all these 3 commands is set at half a second.